Melbourne Star: Opening

 The wheel first opened to the public on 20 December 2008, two years behind schedule.
 Its ceremony, scheduled for 28 November 2008, was cancelled due to bad weather and delays in procuring parts.
-It had cost an estimated $100 million to construct and was expected to attract more than one million visitors annually.
-At opening tickets cost $29 for adults and $17 for children; as at 2018 tickets cost $39 for adults and $27 for children.
+It had cost an estimated A$100 million to construct and was expected to attract more than one million visitors annually.
+At opening, tickets cost $29 for adults and $17 for children; as of 2018, tickets cost $39 for adults and $27 for children.